Arizona Wildcats: Women's basketball

 The women's basketball program began in its current form in 1972.
 Before that, it existed as an intramural sport.
+It has spent most of its history under the shadow of its men’s counterpart, though it has becoming more successful in recent years.
 The team has twice been runner-up in the Pac-10 (forerunner of the Pac-12) Conference Tournament and has made seven appearances in NCAA tournaments, and gone abroad to play in four foreign countries.
-The program has had eight coaches in its forty-plus years and as of the onset of the 2015–2016 season, and all-time game record of 537–642.
+The program has had eight coaches in its forty-plus years, currently coached by former player Adia Barnes.
+In 2021, under Barnes, Arizona advanced to their first-ever Final Four in program history.
+The Wildcats have an all-time game record of 682–746.